ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 [On-premises]{: tag-red}

-The SPP helps you to manage CPU cores only.
-Pricing for memory and storage is similar to {{site.data.keyword.powerSys_notm}}.
-In IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the minimum core-to-virtual core ratio is 1:20.
-Hence, the operating system license charges are calculated differently.
+SPP provides the capability to manage CPU cores efficiently while offering pricing for memory and storage that is on par with {{site.data.keyword.powerSys_notm}}.
+In the IBM {{site.data.keyword.powerSys_notm}} Private Cloud environment, there exists a minimum core-to-virtual core ratio of 1:20.
+This ratio stipulates the relationship between physical cores and virtual cores within the cloud infrastructure.

+Consequently, the calculation of operating system license charges follows a distinct methodology within the IBM {{site.data.keyword.powerSys_notm}} Private Cloud setup to accommodate this core-to-virtual core ratio efficiently.

-When you use SPP in the IBM {{site.data.keyword.powerSys_notm}} Private Cloud, you pay for the following items:
+When you use SPP in IBM {{site.data.keyword.powerSys_notm}} Private Cloud, you pay for the following items:

 * The maximum capacity of the SPP reserved cores that use the shared capped part number.
 * The entitled capacity of the shared capped or uncapped part numbers when virtual server instance cores are deployed into the SPP.
 This amount is variable and depends on the entitled capacity.
-* The operating system license is based on the following types of virtual instances:
+* The operating system license, which is based on the following types of virtual server instances:
     * Capped SPP: pricing is determined by the entitled capacity.
     * Uncapped SPP: pricing is determined by the minimum value between the total number of virtual processors and the maximum capacity of the SPP.
 To get the total number of virtual processors, count the number of virtual processors that are associated with the partitions in an SPP for each type of operating system such as AIX or IBM i.